ahernot/video-backup-utility/README.md

   * The path of the folder containing the original files, the metadata of which you wish to copy over to their compressed/backupped counterparts (example: `"ahernot/desktop/original/"`)
   * The path of the folder containing the compressed/backupped files (example: `"ahernot/desktop/compressed/"`)
 * Open a terminal/console window, and run the command `cd PATH_TO_CLONED_FOLDER`, where `PATH_TO_CLONED_FOLDER` is something like `~/video-backup-utility/`
 * Next, run the command `python main.py` in the terminal window.
-If you have multiple Python versions installed on your computer, you might want to select one using a command like `python3.9 main.py`.
+If you have multiple Python versions installed on your computer, you might want to select one using a the command `python3.9 main.py` (for Python 3.9 here).